logisim-evolution/logisim-evolution/README.md

 To get nightly downloads, please
 [click here](https://github.com/logisim-evolution/logisim-evolution/actions/workflows/nightly.yml)
-and browse to the last successful run of `Nightly` worker, which should be on top.
+and browse to the last successful run of the `Nightly` worker.
+It should be the first from the top that took a several minutes to run.
+Nightly runs each night, but terminates quickly and does not produce new packages if nothing has changed.
 Note that due to Github internals, all files are provided as ZIP archives.
 You must unzip the downloaded file to get the installation package.

 Please share your experience in [Discussions](https://github.com/logisim-evolution/logisim-evolution/discussions) or [open a ticket](https://github.com/logisim-evolution/logisim-evolution/issues)